zetaPRIME/sb.StardustSuite/working-changelog.md

 - Ending flight can now be buffered during blink dash

 ### Stardust Core
+- The Quickbar is now powered by metaGUI, and is therefore themable and can expand to fit items
+- Interface scale threshold height increased to a more useful value than the vanilla defaults
 - `stardustlib:holdingTool` property in client-side string metatable for held item's `stardustlib:toolType` item attribute

 #### metaGUI